Set-based Neural Network Encoding Without Weight Tying: Set-based Neural Network Encoding Without Weight Tying

 At this point, we have encoded all the chunked parameters of a given layer to obtain $\tilde{w}_{i}^{j}$.
 Encoding a layer, $w_i^j$, then involves defining a function $\Gamma_{\theta_{\beta}}: \mathbf{R}^{q \times h} \rightarrow \mathbf{R}^{1 \times h}$ for arbitrary $q$.
 In practice, this is done by computing:

 Again we have injected the layer level information, via positional encoding, into the encoding processed by the set-to-set function $\Phi_{\theta_{3}}$.
-We then collect all the layer level encoding of the neural network $x_i$:
+We then collect all the layer level encodings of the neural network $x_i$: